 If you were injured in a construction accident, you may feel like your future is in jeopardy.
 The losses you have suffered may go far beyond your physical injuries, affecting your financial livelihood and psychological well-being in the process.
 Thankfully, you may be within your rights to recover compensation for these losses if another party caused your accident.

 Our law firm is here to help.
-When you retain a construction accident lawyer in Mount Prospect from our law firm, we can be there for you.
+When you retain a Mount Prospect construction accident lawyer from our law firm, we can be there for you.
 From building your case to fighting for your rights in court, our attorneys are here to assist you in a variety of ways.

 We Offer Contingency-Fee Arrangements

 If you are concerned about the financial aspect of retaining a personal injury attorney, don’t be.
 Our team works on a contingency-fee basis.
 We do not charge our clients for our services if we can’t recover compensation for their losses.

 We don’t ask for payment until your case is over.
 Even then, funds for our help come from your final settlement or court award – not your personal savings.